luismeyer/ttrack/readme.md

 # Timetrack

-A simple time tracking tool for the command line written with Deno.
+Simple time tracking tool for the command line running on Deno.

 ## Usage